 In terms of investing, risk is the likelihood that you will lose money on an investment.

-There are different types of risk to consider when evaluating an investment.
+There are different types of risk and different risk factors to consider when evaluating an investment strategy.

-Market risk is the risk that your investment will lose value because of broad market conditions.
-For example, if the stock market crashes, then the value of your investment will likely crash as well.
+Market risk is the risk that your investment will lose value because of broad market conditions and market declines.
+For example, if the stock market crashes, then the value of your investment will crash and you will make less money.